 Keep the phrasing of questions as simple as possible and use terms that everyone understands.
 If you need to use legal jargon, be sure to explain what you are looking for or provide examples.

 We recommend that for any questions that have the potential to be misinterpreted, rephrasing the question in the helper text will provide additional context the questionnaire filler may need to properly complete the form.
 This may seem redundant but it is often difficult to predict which questions will confuse users.

 4. Break up long questionnaires with sections

-For questionnaires longer than 10 questions, we suggest using sections to breaking them up.
-Keeping related questions in one section creates can lighten the mental load for clients and streamline the experience.
+For questionnaires longer than 10 questions, we suggest using sections to break them up.
+Keeping related questions in one section creates can lighten the mental load for users and streamline the experience.
 For example, you may create one section that asks for contact information and another section that asks for matter-specific information.